Main Content

 If you take this drug too close to bedtime, you may need to wake up to urinate.
 It is best to take this medication at least 4 hours before your bedtime.

 Use this medication regularly in order to get the most benefit from it.
 Remember to use it at the same time each day as directed.
 Keep taking this medication even if you feel well.
 Most people with high blood pressure do not feel sick.
 Do not stop taking this medication without consulting your doctor.
-It may take up to 3-6 weeks to see a lowering of your blood pressure.
+It may take up to 3 to 6 weeks to see a lowering of your blood pressure.

 Cholestyramine and colestipol can decrease the absorption of metolazone.
 If you are taking either of these drugs, separate metolazone from cholestyramine by at least 4 hours and from colestipol by at least 2 hours.